quicwg/base-drafts/draft-ietf-quic-tls.md

 send application data immediately, that is, using a zero round trip setup.

-This document describes how the standardized TLS 1.3 acts a security component of QUIC.
-The same design could work for TLS 1.2, though few of the benefits QUIC provides would be realized due to the handshake latency in versions of TLS prior to 1.3.
+This document describes how the standardized TLS 1.3 acts as a security component of QUIC.

 # Notational Conventions